llubna/Ein-Almoalem/README.md

  ### Instructions

-after installing the requirements run the node js server in a separate file using command
+after installing the requirements run the node js server in a separate file using command :
  ```
 node server.js
  ```
-run the python server.
+run the python server :
  ```
  python FaceAnalysis.py
   ```